domfarolino/algorithms/src/algorithm_practice/Array_Algorithms/longestWordSubsequence/README.md

 membership problem.
 We just need to quickly know if a given letter at index `i` of the word `w` exists at an index >= `i` in `s`.

-We can solve membership-style problems efficiently by maintaining a map-representation of the given string `s`, `{letter: [all, occurring, indices]}`.
+We can solve this membership-style problem efficiently by maintaining a map-representation of the given string `s`, `{letter: [all, occurring, indices]}`.
 Now, when examining a word `w` in the list of given words, for each character at index `i`, we can binary search the list given by `map[word[i]]` to determine